MicrosoftDocs/azure-devops-yaml-schema/task-reference/archive-files-v2.md

 **`quiet`** - **Force quiet output**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If set to true, forces tools to use quiet output.
-Overrides the 'verbose' setting.
+If set to `true`, forces tools to use quiet output.
+The `verbose` setting (or equivalent) can override this setting.
 <!-- :::editable-content-end::: -->
 <br>